- About Us

 Monday morning- Collective Worship led by the Head Teacher

-Tuesday afternoon – House assembly where children work together across the age range to promote citizenship, responsibility and an understanding of current affairs
+Tuesday afternoon – Class assembly where children work together across the age range to promote citizenship, responsibility and an understanding of current affairs.

 Friday – Celebration Assembly to develop positive attitudes to learning and work ethic where parents are invited into school to see children receive awards for their individual hard work and effort, team work, attendance, uniform and sporting achievements.